 If you bring a special, new, or alternative investment to your typical brokerage platform, platforms can charge exorbitant fees or sometimes refuse to hold the investment if they don't hold similar investments already.
 They could also change their position on that investment with their compliance team years later, leaving you in a bind.

-Due to the unique structure provided by your Rocket Dollar IRA LLC or a Solo 401(k) retirement trust, you take control over the deal review process.
+- Due to the unique structure provided by your Rocket Dollar IRA LLC or a Solo 401(k) retirement trust, you take control over the deal review process as manager of the or the IRA LLC or trustee of the Solo 401(k) retirement plan.

 With an IRA LLC, we will provide you with the LLC articles of incorporation, LLC operating agreement, and an EIN so you can take the forms to your bank and open a business bank account.
 You’ll have checkbook control of the bank account.
 For a Self-Directed IRA, we typically open up IRA with an LLC.